 The Twin Cities share the Mississippi River but have little else in common.
 In general, Minneapolis has fashion, culture, and reflective glass, while St. Paul has a greater small-town feel, more enjoyable baseball, and the state capitol.
-Together, the Twin Cities are a typically sprawling American metropolis with an atypically wholesome reputation: safe, liberal-minded, welcoming to strangers, and inclined to go to bed early.
-Don’t fret; there’s enough to keep the visitor fully entertained.
+Together, the Twin Cities are a typically sprawling Middle American metropolis.

-The best place to stop and get a feel for the Twin Cities is at the Minneapolis Sculpture Garden (daily 6am-midnight, free), on Lyndale Avenue along I-94.
+The best place to stop and get a feel for the Twin Cities is at the Minneapolis Sculpture Garden (6am-midnight daily , free), on Bryant Avenue along I-94.
 This is one of the city’s finer urban oases, with 60 works of art ranging from Henry Moore to Claes Oldenburg’s pop art Spoonbridge and Cherry.
 Running over the I-94 freeway, a sculptural footbridge adorned with words from a John Ashbery poem connects the sculpture garden to Loring Park and the pedestrian greenway (an in-line skater’s heaven) to downtown.
-Next to the garden is the Walker Art Center (612/375-7600, Tues.-Sun., $14), rightfully renowned as one of the nation’s finest contemporary art museums and an architectural marvel.
+Next to the garden is the Walker Art Center (612/375-7600, Tues.-Sun., $15), rightfully renowned as one of the nation’s finest contemporary art museums and an architectural marvel.

 The Twin Cities are on opposite sides of the Mississippi River, at the crossing of the I-35 and I-94 freeways.
 (It was a bridge along the I-35W freeway that collapsed in August 2007, killing 13 people; in typically cooperative Minnesota fashion, the replacement bridge was finished in just over a year.)
-Located seven miles south, the Minneapolis-St. Paul International Airport (MSP) is served by 14 airlines, with Delta exercising the home-field advantage.
-Drivers here, in keeping with Minnesota’s reputation, are friendly and helpful, and the city grids are easy enough to navigate by car, although on-street parking becomes more scarce as you approach the downtown areas.
+Located 9 mi (14.5 km) south, the Minneapolis-St. Paul International Airport (MSP) is served by 16 airlines, with Delta exercising the home-field advantage.
+Drivers here are friendly and helpful, in keeping with Minnesota’s reputation, and the city’s grids are easy enough to navigate by car, although on-street parking becomes scarcer as you approach the downtown areas.
 There are many parking garages (called “ramps”), and rates vary considerably.

 For a taste of old-style Minnesota, Kramarczuk’s (215 E. Hennepin Ave., 612/379-3018) has fat wursts and borscht, as well as varenyky, goulash, and holubets (a.k.a. dumplings, stew, and cabbage rolls), all served up à la carte beneath coffered tin ceilings and the gaze of a giant painted Miss Liberty holding aloft her lamp.

 Without doubt, the best road-food place is the decidedly ungentrified 24-hour Mickey’s Dining Car (36 W. 7th St., 651/222-5633), right in downtown St. Paul.
-Haute cuisine it ain’t, but this 1937 O’Mahony is a fine example of what has become an endangered species since the proliferation of golden arches, its stainless steel sparking with character compared with the anonymous corporate office tower next door.
+Haute cuisine it’s not, but this classic 1937 O’Mahony diner is a fine example of what has become an endangered species since the proliferation of the golden arches, its stainless steel sparking with character compared with the anonymous corporate office tower next door.